 The key is to find one that looks like it was pampered, and ensure it works before handing over the cash.
 Once you’re sure it’s working properly, buy it.
 It’s one of the best cameras out there, and there’s no reason to think it won’t still be shooting many decades from now.

 No list of great film cameras would be complete without mention of at least one camera from Nikon.
 One of the most successful camera-makers in the world, Nikon’s contributions to 35mm film photography are vast and varied.
 Although well-known for making some of the best SLRs ever, we’re focusing instead on a diminutive, yet very capable, point-and-shoot; the L35AF.

-This little camera, nicknamed Pikaichi (top-notch) in Japan, is a machine with which I’ve spent a lot of time, and the camera most recently reviewed here on Casual Photophile.
+This little camera, nicknamed Pikaichi (top-notch) in Japan, is a machine with which I’ve spent a lot of time, and a camera recently reviewed here on Casual Photophile.
 It’s one of the best point-and-shoots of its era, and is still one of the best today.

 A strong all-rounder, its greatest strength is its phenomenal lens.
 An optical marvel, the updated Sonnar design by Koichi Wakamiya is something of a golden egg in the photography world.
 Amazingly compact, it’s one of the most respected fixed 35mm lenses ever, and while vignetting can be a problem there’s virtually no distortion, and sharpness is beyond compare.
 The aperture isn’t the fastest out there, at ƒ/2.8, but it does the job in all but the lowest light.
 This is one of the nicest lenses available in a point-and-shoot camera.